Applied causality to infer protein dynamics and kinetics

-These results mostly reinforce what is seen in Figure \ref{fig:AF2_timescales}a, where we see that the dynamics observed in the 1000 ns MD simulation is best recapitulated by the conformational ensemble generated using an MSA depth of 8.
-That is, Figure \ref{fig:AF2_timescales}c supports the results shown in Figure \ref{fig:AF2_timescales}a both because the Pearson correlation coefficient for an MSA depth of 8 is closest to unity at the 1000 ns timescale and it has the slope closest to unity in the linear fit at 1000 ns.
-At the other extreme, analyzing the results for the 10 ns simulation length timescale shows that using an MSA depth of 512 gives a linear fit with slope closest to unity.
-In the limit that the Pearson correlation coefficient and slope of the linear fit approach unity, the predicted decay timescales, and hence kinetics, are identical, less an additive constant, which is why we use both measurables as goodness-of-fit metrics.
+Figure \ref{fig:AF2_timescales}c supports the results in Figure \ref{fig:AF2_timescales}a: the Pearson correlation coefficient for an MSA depth of 8 is closest to unity at the 1000 ns timescale, and it has the slope closest to unity in the linear fit at 1000 ns. \eb{Analyzing} the results for the 10-ns simulation timescale shows using an MSA depth of 512 gives a linear fit with slope closest to unity.
+In the limit that the Pearson correlation coefficient and slope approach unity, the predicted decay timescales \eb{(kinetics)} are identical, less an additive constant, which is why we use both measurables as goodness-of-fit metrics.